List of awards and nominations received by Keke Palmer

 Keke Palmer is an American actress, singer, and television personality, who has received various accolades throughout her career.

-Active in the cinematographic field since the 2000s, she starred as Lou in the television film The Wool Cap (2004), receiving a nomination for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
+Active in the cinematographic field since the 2000s, she starred as Lou in the television film The Wool Cap (2004), receiving a nomination for the Actor Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
 In 2006, she starred in the lead role in the film Akeelah and the Bee, winning a Black Reel Award, an NAACP Image Award, and a Young Artist Award for Best Actress, while being nominated for the Critics' Choice Movie Award for Best Young Performer.
 Between 2008 and 2011, she portrayed True Jackson on the Nickelodeon teen sitcom True Jackson, VP, being recognized with four NAACP Image Awards for Outstanding Performance in a Youth/Children's Program.

 In the 2010s, Palmer was a voice actor in the film and television series Ice Age as Peaches (2012–2016) and Winx Club as Aisha (2011–2015), and starred in several films, including Abducted: The Carlina White Story (2012), CrazySexyCool: The TLC Story (2013), and Brotherly Love (2015), receiving nominations for her performances at the Black Reel Awards and NAACP Image Awards.
 She hosted the ABC talk show Strahan, Sara & Keke (2019–2020), earning a Daytime Emmy Award nomination for Outstanding Entertainment Talk Show Host.

 In 2021, Palmer portrayed all of the characters in the Facebook Watch series Turnt Up with the Taylors, for which she won the Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series.
-In 2022, she starred in the science-fiction horror film Nope, receiving nominations at the Saturn Awards and Critics' Choice Super Awards, and winning the New York Film Critics Circle Award and Toronto Film Critics Association Award for Best Supporting Actress.
-Since 2022, she has been hosting the game show Password, that won her a second Primetime Emmy Award.
+In 2022, she starred in the science-fiction horror film Nope, receiving nominations at the Saturn Awards and Critics' Choice Super Awards, while winning the New York Film Critics Circle Award and Toronto Film Critics Association Award for Best Supporting Actress.
+Since 2022, she has been hosting the game show Password, which won her a second Primetime Emmy Award.